EttyKitty/llmcord/README.md

 - ⭐Reasoning model support: Automatically handles `<think>` blocks from reasoning models like DeepSeek R1
 - ⭐Smart context management: Uses `tiktoken` to count tokens and manage the context window within limits
 - Customizable personality (aka system prompt)
-- User identity aware with OpenAI API and xAI API through their name object property
+- User identity aware with OpenAI API and xAI API through the `name` parameter in the message object
 - ⭐User identity aware with all other APIs through the `prefix_with_user_id` option
 - Streamed responses (turns green when complete, automatically splits into separate messages when too long)
 - Hot reloading config (you can change settings without restarting the bot)